aboffa/CoCo-trie/README.md

 ## What is it? :mega:

-A trie shaped data structure indexing a set of strings.
+A data-aware trie shaped data structure indexing and compressing a set of strings.
+It is designed, implemented, and tested by the [A<sup>3</sup> lab](http://acube.di.unipi.it/).

 CoCo-trie compresses and collapses subtrees in a principled and effective  way.

----
+It hinges upon a data-aware optimisation scheme that selects the best subtries to collapse based on a pool of succinct encoding schemes in order to minimise the overall space occupancy.

+An introduction to string dictionary, a motivating example, a detailed description of CoCo-trie with proof about the space and time complexity, and experiments against well-established and highly-engineered trie-based string dictionaries are in the paper:

+>  A. Boffa, P. Ferragina, F. Tosoni, and G. Vinciguerra, “Compressed string dictionaries via data-aware subtrie compaction,” SPIRE 2022.

 ## Build the project :rocket:

-To build the CoCo trie:
+To build the CoCo-trie:

 ```
 git submodule update --init --recursive